slime-io/slime/staging/src/slime.io/slime/modules/lazyload/lazyload_tutorials_zh.md

         defaultFence: true
         wormholePort: # replace to your application service ports, and extend the list in case of multi ports
           - "9080"
+        globalSidecarMode: cluster # the mode of global-sidecar
+        metricSourceType: accesslog # indicate the metric source
       global:
         log:
           logLevel: info
-        misc:
-          globalSidecarMode: cluster # the mode of global-sidecar
-          metricSourceType: accesslog # indicate the metric source
         slimeNamespace: mesh-operator
   resources:
     requests: